Misk Foundation: History

-In April 2024, Bill & Melinda Gates Foundation announced the opening of its first regional office in partnership with Misk in Mohammed Bin Salman Nonprofit City.
+In April 2024, Bill & Melinda Gates Foundation announced the opening of its first regional office in partnership with the Misk Foundation, in Mohammed Bin Salman Nonprofit City.
 The announcement was made during the World Economic Forum special meeting held in Riyadh, Saudi Arabia.
+In November 2024, the Tuwaiq Academy partnered with the Misk Foundation to support training in advanced technologies, including data science, artificial intelligence, video game production, and user experience design.